CountDeMonet/ArduinoAstromechControlSystem/README.md

-# ArduinoAstromechDomeController
+# Arduino Astromech Control System
-This has grown and is now full blown electronic package for dome rotation, sound, and motion
+This has grown and is now full blown electronic package for dome rotation, sound, and motion based off Padawan360

 I'm using the following components for Chopper: